josel82/js-tutorials/hoisting.md

 ## Hoisting
----

-It is JavaScript's default behaviour of moving al variable declarations to the top of the current scope (the top of the script or the top of a function).
+It is JavaScript's default behaviour of moving all variable declarations to the top of the current scope (the top of the script or the top of a function).

 Example:
 ```JavaScript